Verkleckert/powershell-motd/README.md

 - Nerd Font
     * Some styles require a Nerd Font.

+### Disclaimer

+We are not responsible for any issues or damages that may occur during or as a result of using this installer.
+Use at your own risk.

 ### Installation

 > **_NOTE:_**  If you use it with oh-my-posh just put the line for it over or under the script

+> **_NOTE:_**  You can use the installer but its still WIP so if it doesn't work please report it or ignore it :)

 1. open profile file of your powershell
 ```powershell